skimzor/SZ-REG/README.md

 # SZ Regulator (SZ-REG) PCB
 The SZ Regulator or SZ-REG is a simple 5V regulator to power your Game Boy Color or Game Boy Pocket.
-Only compatible with IPS kits (not compatible with OEM screens)
+This power regulator is only compatible with IPS kits; it is not compatible with OEM screens.

 ![](images/pcb_front.jpeg)

-# Ordering

-# Disclaimer
-Populating this PCB will require micro-soldering surface mount components and a QFN chip.

 # Ordering